SCAR/solong/README.md

 Overview
 --------

 This R package provides allometric equations that relate the body size of Southern Ocean taxa to their body part measurements.
+It is a component of the [Southern Ocean Diet and Energetics Database](https://www.scar.org/data-products/southern-ocean-diet-energetics/) project.

 Packaged equations
 ------------------